 Fast forward to the present, however, and those happy days of yore are long gone.
 IT professionals now have to contend with a new, more complex generation of technologies, while still managing the old ones to boot.
 Knowing how to deploy and secure VMware is no longer enough.
 Today’s DevOps engineers also have to understand the ins and outs of multiple cloud-computing services, Docker, Kubernetes, serverless computing and more in order to do their jobs effectively.
 These are the technologies that define the cloud-native era in which we now live.

-What does all of this mean for your firewall?
+What does all of this container security mean for your firewall?
 That may not be the first question you ask yourself as you ponder just how much the IT world has changed over the past couple of decades.
 But it is a question you need to answer if you want to keep all of your applications and infrastructure secure today.

 Let’s explore the role of firewalls in the cloud-native era.